asizikov/asizikov.github.io/content/about.md

 I currently work as Senior Solutions Engineer at [GitHub](https://github.com).

-I know a thing or two about GitHub, CI/CD, SDLC, Cloud and programming.
+I know a thing or two about GitHub, CI/CD, AI, SDLC, Cloud and programming.